What being a Biology teacher covers:

 - Organising and setting lessons

 - Monitoring the progress of pupils, through coursework, experiments and homework

 - Setting up and controlling experiments safely

 - Working with pupils to guide their development and share that progress with parents and caregivers

 Take that next step into Biology

-Biology with science teachers must have a degree in biology or biological sciences plus a Professional Graduate Diploma in Education (PGDE).
-Alternatively, they can study a degree that combines professional education with Biology.
+It’s a career choice that comes with a good competitive starting salary and great opportunities for progression.
+To begin your journey, you need to have a degree in Biology or Biological Sciences plus a Professional Graduate Diploma in Education (PGDE).
+Or you can study a degree that combines professional education with Biology.

 Four-year university course in education

 For the four-year combined degree and other undergraduate degree programmes you must have at least: